D3W10/PI-Decimals/README.md

 ### System Requirements

-To run the game you need:
+To run the app you need:

 - A computer running Windows:
     - Windows 10 or superior;